dhritidhoka/Microchallenge1/README.md

 -Explore design boundaries (based on your expertice):

--Listed future development opportunity for this project:

 REPLICABILITY:

--How did you fabricate it (fabrication processes and materials)
+-How did you fabricate it (fabrication processes and materials):

 -Design & Fabrication files (open source or open format)